Staff Grievance Procedure

 Grievant: All appointed employees of the university who are not otherwise eligible to utilize the faculty grievance process.
-Staff may be classified or non-classified.
-Employee categories are defined in Sections 2.1 and 2.3 of the Staff Handbook.

 Non-appointed employees (such as hourly employees) may consult with the Grievance Officer, but are expected to address issues through their supervisory chain.

 Respondent: Any person against whom a grievance is filed, or the supervisor responsible for the employment action that is being grieved.

 Supervisor in the Chain of Command: Any person in the Respondent’s chain of command who holds supervisory responsibility, excluding the Vice Chancellor.